PretendoNetwork/nex-protocols-common-go/README.md

-# nex-protocol-nat-traversal
+# nex-protocols-common-go
-Implementation of the NEX NAT traversal protocol for Pretendo game servers
+Implementations of NEX protocols that are able to be used across all game servers.